top of page

 Review of Open Meeting held 12th February 2020

-We would like to thank everyone who attended the public open meeting held at Tenbury Community Centre detailing our latest plans and designs for a possible move to the old Fire Station, Teme Street.
+We would like to thank everyone who attended the public open meeting held at Tenbury Community Centre detailing our latest aspirational plans and designs for a move to the old Fire Station, Teme Street.
 Following a presentation by the architect, Mark Newall, there was an engaging discussion with valid questions being asked by residents, councillors and business owners and hopefully we calmed any concerns felt.
 We were overwhelmed and encouraged by the support and good will shown by Tenbury residents and we hope to update you with our progress in the near future.

 13th - 18th September 2019: